JamieMBright/BrightSolarModel/README.md

 *	Bright, Jamie M., Taylor, Peter G. and Crook R. 2015.
 Methodology to Stochastically Generate Spatially Relevant 1-Minute Resolution Irradiance Time Series from Mean Hourly Weather Data.
 5th Solar Integration workshop 2015, 19th-20th October 2015, Brussels, Belgium.

 Alongside all these papers, I also request that you reference this GitHub repository so that future users may find it:
 Bright, Jamie M. 2018.
-GitHub Repository - The Bright Solar Model. https://github.com/JamieMBright/BrightSolarModel
+GitHub: The Bright Solar Model. https://jamiembright.github.io/BrightSolarModel/

 ## Support and Contact
 For scientific queries, your first point of call should be to the open access papers.
 All of them are open access through Elsevier; they are also freely available through my ResearchGate contributions: https://www.researchgate.net/profile/Jamie_Bright2.
 Within those papers you will find explanation of the mathematical procedures and the justification behind any assumptions.